Scott3142/python-programming/codelabs/part-3.md

 * You are familiar with the concept of an index, you can add values to a list, and you know how to retrieve information from a list's indices.
 * You know how to iterate over a list with multiple different loop types.
 * You know how to check if a value exists in a list, and also know how to remove values from a list.
-* You are aware of the list being a reference-type variable, and become familiar with using lists as method parameters.
+* You will become familiar with using lists as method parameters.

 In programming, we often encounter situations where we want to handle many values.
 The only method we've used so far has been to define a separate variable for storing each value.
 This is impractical.